Learning to Represent Bilingual Dictionaries: Modeling Bilingual Dictionaries

 In cases where entries in a bilingual dictionary are not amply provided, learning the above bilingual dictionary on one ordered language pair may fall short in insufficiency of alignment information.
 One practical solution is to conduct a bilingual multi-task learning process.
 In detail, given a language pair $(\alang_i, \alang_j)$, we learn the dictionary model $E_{ij}$ on both dictionaries $D_{ij}$ and $D_{ji}$ with shared parameters.
 Correspondingly, we rewrite the previous learning objective function as below, in which $D=D_{ij}\cup D_{ji}$.

 \inv

 \inv

-This strategy non-trivially requests the same dictionary model to represent semantic transfer between two directions of the language pair.
-To fulfill such a request, we initialize the embedding space using the bilingual BilBOWA embeddings trained on parallel corpora, which provides a unified bilingual embedding space that resolves both monolingual and cross-lingual semantic relatedness of words.
-In practice, we find that this simple multi-task strategy brings significant improvement to our cross-lingual tasks.
-In additional to BilBOWA, other jointly trained bilingual word embeddings may also be used to support this strategy \cite{coulmance2015trans,vyas2016sparse}, for which we leave the comparison to future work.
+This strategy non-trivially requests the same dictionary model to represent semantic transfer in two directions of the language pair.
+To fulfill such a request, we initialize the embedding space using the BilBOWA embeddings \cite{gouws2015bilbowa}, which provide a unified embedding space that resolves both monolingual and cross-lingual semantic relatedness of words.
+In practice, we find this simple multi-task strategy to bring significant improvement to our cross-lingual tasks.
+Note that, besides BilBOWA, other joint-training bilingual embeddings in a unified space \cite{doval2018improving} can also support this strategy, for which we leave the comparison to future work.